sbecker11/workspace-munsell/README.md

 ## The Munsell Color Chips
 Munsell Color Tree models are available at many retail outlets, including Amazon.com.
 These models use Pantone paint chips, which explains the hight cost.

-Each Color Chip in the `Conversion Lists` sheet has a unique RGB Color Value Munsell Color Key.
+Each Color Chip in the `Conversion Lists` sheet has a unique RGB Color Value and its Munsell Color Key.
 The Munsell Color Key encoding format is:
 ```
     (<Hue><HuePrefix>)-<Value>-<Chroma>
 ```